ramyrams/QA-Automation/NonFunctionalTesting/APITesting/readme.md

 Register user : already used email
 Register user : with wrong method like PUT instead of POST Register user : without request body

+1. Accuracy of data
+2. Schema validation
+3. HTTP status codes
+4. Data type, validations, order and completeness
+5. Authorization checks
+6. Implementation of response timeout
+7. Error codes in case API returns, and
+8. Non-functional testing like performance and security testing